moby/moby/docs/reference/run.md

 Both flags take limits in the `<device-path>:<limit>` format.
 Both read and write rates must be a positive integer.

+## Network traffic constraints
+You can change the default priority of network traffic per each network interface by specifying the `--interface-priority` flag.
+For example, this command creates a container and set the priority of network interface eth0 to 5 :

+    $ docker run -ti --interface-priority eth0:5 busybox

+## Network class identifier
+You can tag network packets with a class identifier by specifying the `--net-classid` flag.
+For example, this command creates a container and tag network packets with the class identifier 0x1000200 :

+    $ docker run -ti --net-classid 0x1000200 busybox

 ## Additional groups
     --group-add: Add additional groups to run as